 Help us build thriving communities, by design.
+See all current opportunities below.

 Join the Neighborhood Design Center team as we support low-moderate income communities in our jurisdictions by linking them with professional design and planning services.
 In collaboration with neighborhood groups, local government agencies and fellow nonprofits, we support locally driven initiatives for neighborhoods pursuing improved quality of life within their built environments.